 - Daily physical and occupational therapy exercise classes and individual sessions as appropriate

-- Medication management (typically weaning unhelpful medications and trials of non-addicting medications for chronic pain)
+- Medication management (typically weaning off unhelpful medications and trying non-addicting medications for chronic pain)

 - Biofeedback training